jaimeiniesta/metainspector/README.md

 [https://github.com/jaimeiniesta/metainspector/graphs/contributors](https://github.com/jaimeiniesta/metainspector/graphs/contributors)

-You are more than welcome to come chat with us on our [Gitter room](https://gitter.im/jaimeiniesta/metainspector).
+You are more than welcome to come chat with us on our [Gitter room](https://gitter.im/jaimeiniesta/metainspector) and [Google group](https://groups.google.com/forum/#!forum/metainspector).

 ## Related projects